houchenghao/Professional-README-Generator/Develop/README.md

 ## Installation

-This app requires inquirer 8.2.4;;
+This app requires inquirer 8.2.4.;

 ## Usage

-Run "node index.js" enter the the description for each promte a readme file will be created
+Run "node index.js" enter the the description for each promte a readme file will be created.

 ## License